Fully packaged Linux-based computer science lab exercises with an initial emphasis on cybersecurity

-Labtainers provide controlled and consistent execution environments in which students perform labs, regardless of the Linux distribution and packages installed on the student's computer.
-The only requirement is that the Linux system support Dockers.
+Labtainers provide controlled and consistent execution environments in which students perform labs entirely within the confines of their computer, regardless of the Linux distribution and packages installed on the student's computer.
+The only requirement is that the Linux system supports Docker.
+See the Papers below for additional information about the framework.

 Labtainer Student and Instructor Downloads